MikeTheDA/Capstone/README.md

     salary_year_avg DESC
 LIMIT 10;
 ```
 The top 10 data analyst jobs in 2023 showcase a diverse range of roles with competitive salaries, starting with Mantys offering a Data Analyst position with an extraordinary salary of $650,000, likely reflecting a highly specialized or senior-level role.
 Meta follows with a Director of Analytics at $336,500, indicating a leadership position in a top tech company.
-AT&T offers an Associate Director- Data Insights** role for $255,829.50**, emphasizing data strategy and insights.
+AT&T offers an Associate Director- Data Insights role for $255,829.50, emphasizing data strategy and insights.

 Pinterest is hiring a Marketing Data Analyst for $232,423, blending analytics with marketing functions, while Uclahealthcareers has a Hybrid/Remote Data Analyst role at $217,000, offering flexibility.
 SmartAsset provides multiple positions, including a Principal Data Analyst (Remote) at $205,000, and another at $186,000, indicating high demand for senior analysts.